wumm-project/Seminar-W21/Seminarplan.md

    presented and compared with the terminology developed so far in the seminar.

-9. Patterns for Business Model Innovation

-10. Patterns for Sustainable Business Model Innovation
+9. Patterns for Sustainable Business Model Innovation

 More themes (more to be added):